-The Journalism and the Pandemic Project from the International Center for Journalists (ICFJ) and the Tow Center for Digital Journalism at Columbia University has published the first large-scale global survey of journalists since the COVID-19 pandemic began.
-The project is mapping the impacts of COVID-19 on journalism worldwide, informing responses to the crisis, and helping to reimagine its future.
+The Journalism and the Pandemic Project from the International Center for Journalists (ICFJ) and the Tow Center for Digital Journalism at Columbia University is mapping the impacts of COVID-19 on journalism worldwide, in order to inform responses to the crisis and help to reimagine journalism’s future.

 - Politicians and elected officials were identified by 46% of respondents as a top source of disinformation.

 - 81% said they encounter disinformation at least weekly, with more than one-quarter identifying false information many times a day.

 - Facebook was identified as the most prolific spreader of disinformation.

 - Nearly half said their sources had expressed fear of retaliation for speaking to journalists during the pandemic.